 With that in mind, and in celebration of our mutual love of Star Wars, I am offering two additional spots in my coaching program for the next week (and offering the 30% holiday discount I ran a few weeks back).
 I am taking on two new Pawadan Learners, and I am going to help them change their lives.

 If you’re ready to change, to learn the ways of the Force, and to take control of your body, I shall be your Obi-Wan.
 I will help you become more powerful than you can possibly imagine.

 While I cannot teach you to become one with the Force, I can help you build the body you’ve always wanted, take control of your health, and—in the process—improve just about every facet of your life.

 All you need to do is fill out the application here.
 And when you do, tell me which color lightsaber you’d use, and why.

-Again, it’s just TWO spots in my already-closed program, but I’m amped as hell for the Force Awakens, and I’m pretty sure that only a fellow Star Wars nerd will have read this far…so we’re on the same page already.
+Again, it’s just TWO spots in my already-closed program, but I’m amped as hell for this new Star Wars movie, and I’m pretty sure that only a fellow Star Wars nerd will have read this far…so we’re on the same page already.

 Which is why I’m looking forward to working with you: you definitely know how important this story is to all of us.

 The Jedi may be fictional, but that doesn’t mean that we cannot strive to be as they are.
 Like any proud order of Knights, the Jedi are inspirational and aspirational, helping us see that we all have it in us to be better.
 That inside all of us, the farm boy (or girl) has it in them to save the Galaxy.